keithga/MDTLTIPSSampleAction/README.md

 ## Background

 MDT has several pre-defined pages for common task sequence editing tasks.
-You've seen then in the MDT Litetouch Task Sequence Editor, under
-General, Disks, Images, Settings, and Roles.
+You've seen them in the MDT Litetouch Task Sequence Editor, under General, Disks, Images, Settings, and Roles.

 They help abstract the ugly command line and scripting code behind the scenes for the user.

 Recently I had an idea for a super-wiz-bang property page type for MDT Litetouch, and asked "are there any MDT LTI samples out there?".
 I knew Config Mgr had a [SDK Sample](http://go.microsoft.com/fwlink/p/?LinkId=248167) and I've been using it for a while now to create SCCM Task Sequence Actions pages.

-The answer came back "There was an MDT Litetouch SDK, but not anymore."
+The answer came back "There _was_ an MDT Litetouch SDK, but not anymore."
 (Long story for another day)

 "Someone should create a sample!"
 I said!

-"Great idea Keith, go figure it out and publish it!"
-For those of you who wonder what it takes to become a Microsoft MVP, it's stuff like this, so here we go.
+"Cool Keith, when you figure it out, can you share the results? :)" For those of you who wonder, how does one become a Microsoft MVP? __This__, so here we go.

 ## The Basics

 ### C#

 MDT Task Sequence Action Pages are simply C# Windows Form Control Library, with some standard API interfaces so it can be called from the Litetouch Wizard Host.
-The MDT team designed the API to closly resemble the System Center Configuration Manager Action Page API.
+The MDT team designed the API to closely resemble the System Center Configuration Manager Action Page API.
 - There are entry points for when the control is initialized.
+    - Use this opportunity to load the UI elements with the saved data from the PropertyManager (aka TS.xml)
 - There are entry points for when the "OK" and "Apply" buttons are pressed.
-- There is access to the PropertyManager used to change the strings within the TS.XML file.
+    - Use this opportunity to save the UI elements with to the PropertyManager

 There are several dependent classes required by the sample, they are contained in the 'c:\program files\Microsoft Deployment Toolkit\bin\Microsoft.BDD.Workbench.dll' assembly, so you will need add this reference to your project.